 My sculptures are designed to provoke and stimulate thought.
 Each bronze sculpture is personally cast and assembled in my home workshop.
 My castings have matured from early fantasies into more complex forms that include geometric structure, history, reflection, and mathematical similarities.

-My work has been purchased by collectors in Canada, Australia, Britain, France, Germany, Scandinavia, and the United States.
+My work has been acquired by collectors in Canada, Australia, Britain, France, Germany, Scandinavia, and the United States.